 - Use the lowest Aranesp dose sufficient to reduce the need for red blood cell (RBC) transfusions [see WARNINGS AND PRECAUTIONS].

 - ESAs shortened overall survival and/or increased the risk of tumor progression or recurrence in clinical studies of patients with breast, non-small cell lung, head and neck, lymphoid, and cervical cancers [see WARNINGS AND PRECAUTIONS].

 - To decrease these risks, as well as the risk of serious cardiovascular and thromboembolic reactions, use the lowest dose needed to avoid RBC transfusions [see DOSAGE AND ADMINISTRATION].

-- Use ESAs only for anemia from myelosuppressive chemotherapy [see INDICATIONS AND USAGE].
+- Use ESAs only for anemia from myelosuppressive chemotherapy [see INDICATIONS].

-- ESAs are not indicated for patients receiving myelosuppressive chemotherapy when the anticipated outcome is cure [see INDICATIONS AND USAGE].
+- ESAs are not indicated for patients receiving myelosuppressive chemotherapy when the anticipated outcome is cure [see INDICATIONS].

 - Discontinue following the completion of a chemotherapy course [see DOSAGE AND ADMINISTRATION].

 Aranesp (darbepoetin alfa) is an erythropoiesis-stimulating protein that is produced in Chinese hamster ovary (CHO) cells by recombinant DNA technology.
 Aranesp is a 165-amino acid protein that differs from recombinant human erythropoietin in containing 5 N-linked oligosaccharide chains, whereas recombinant human erythropoietin contains 3 chains.
 The 2 additional N-glycosylation sites result from amino acid substitutions in the erythropoietin peptide backbone.
 The approximate molecular weight of darbepoetin alfa is 37,000 daltons.